Hi there.

 The questions are endless...

-The answer is... it depends on the bag's "end of life cycle".
+The answer?
+It depends on the bag's "end of lifecycle".

 Oxo-degradable